ConYel/my_site_two/README.md

 Your only limitations are those you set up in your mind, or permit others to set up for you.
 ― Og Mandino

+Nothing is permanent in this wicked world - not even our troubles.
+― Charlie Chaplin